 Everyone has not both an online shop and a brick-and-mortar store.
 However, if you do, you will get a massive benefit in consumer satisfaction when you permit buyers to make online returns at your physical location.

-Some of your consumers prefer to return in-store, so provide them that option.
-Additionally, as pointed out by the channel, an in-store return is an excellent opportunity for an up sale.
+Some of your consumers prefer to return in-store, so provide them with that option.
+Additionally, as pointed out by the channel, an in-store return is an excellent opportunity for an upsell.

 More than two-thirds of consumers will purchase something else when they come to make a return.
 When a consumer returns one product, you could show them why another may be better, and you may even convince them to make that buy again with a different approach.